1011jeet/Loan_Tracking_Dashboard/README.md

 # Loan Tracking Dashboard

-A mini full-stack project for a Software Engineer Internship application at GoodLeap.
+A mini full-stack project .
 This dashboard helps view and filter customer loans, simulating a sustainable home improvement financing platform.

 ## Features
 - View customer loans in a table